Pig's ear (food): Chinese cuisine

-General

-In Chinese cuisine, pig's ear is often an appetizer or a side dish, called 豬耳朵 (pinyin: zhū ěr duo, "pig's ear"), often abbreviated to 豬耳 (pinyin: zhū ěr).
-In some regions, pig's ears are known as 层层脆 (ceng ceng cui, literally "layers of crunch").
+In Chinese cuisine, pig's ear is often an appetizer or a side dish, called zhū ěr duo (豬耳朵 "pig's ear"), often abbreviated to zhū ěr (豬耳).
+In some regions, pig's ears are known as ceng ceng cui (层层脆 "layers of crunch").
 It can be first boiled or stewed, and then sliced thin, served with soy sauce, or spiced with chili paste.
 When cooked, the outer texture is gelatinous, akin to tofu, and the center cartilage is crunchy.
 Pig's ear can be eaten warm or cold.

 Cantonese cuisine

-In Cantonese cuisine, it is another ingredient used in lou mei.
+In Cantonese cuisine, it is another ingredient used in lou mei (braised dishes).
 The emphasis is on using all edible parts of the pig.
 Pig's ears (and lou mei in general) are not considered as delicacies.

 Filipino cuisine

-In the Philippines, the dish known as Sisig may sometimes use pig ears together with the animal's tail and cheeks as part of its ingredients.
+In the Philippines, the dish known as sisig may sometimes use pig ears together with the animal's tail and cheeks as part of its ingredients.